ihrke/markdown-talk/README.md

 Presentation in markdown using LaTeX Beamer.

+See [markdown-paper](https://github.com/ihrke/markdown-paper) for template for a scientific paper.

 *NOTE*: [pandoc](http://pandoc.org/) version > 1.16 is recommended because image-attributes are not available before that version.